RTBHOUSE/big-bang-py/README.md

     - `graph` - shows a dependency graph of the installed dependencies.

-    - `check` - most importantly, checks for security vulnerabilities.
+    - `check` - checks for security vulnerabilities (and PEP 508 requirements).

 - You can educate yourself further by reading a [Real Python's guide](https://realpython.com/pipenv-guide).
 It is also recommended to go through [the official documentation](https://pipenv.readthedocs.io/en/latest/).